jdougan/siren/README.md

 ~~~~

 ## S-expressions Encoding Mapping
 S-expressions have a lot of the advantages of XML, with less of the complexity and overhead.
 A quality streaming parser can be done in very little code.
-The drawbacks of sexprs is less standardization and no standard namespaces, but for the semantics of a JSON based protocol that shouldn't be an actual problem.
+The drawbacks of sexprs is less standardization and no standard namespace support, but for the semantics of a JSON based protocol that shouldn't be an actual problem.
 The examples here have as atoms: tokens, double quoted strings with JSON-style character quoting, numbers, true, false, and nil.

 ### Extended Order Example, almost no implicits
 This is the Order example at the top with some extensions to exercise more aspects of Siren.
 The encoding is fairly explicit, with most component lists with a token in the first place to indicate intended semantics.